top of page

 Dr. Wolfe leads the Research2Practice team, reflecting his passion for redefining how researchers work with practitioners and patients to generate knowledge while improving clinical outcomes.
 Primary research interests include knowledge mobilization and best-practice implementation in physical activity, therapy, and self-management.
 Outside work, Dalton enjoys music, nature, and curling.

-Stephanie Marrocco, MSc
+Dr. Stephanie Marrocco, PhD

-PhD Candidate, Western University
+Lecturer, Western University

 Research Coordinator, Parkwood Institute